-Kyrgyzstan Plane Crash: 32 People Including Six Children Dead After Turkish Airlines Cargo Plane Crashes Into Residential Area [Breaking]
+Kyrgyzstan Plane Crash: 32 People, Including Six Children, Dead After Turkish Airlines Cargo Plane Crashes Into Residential Area [Breaking]

 — Flightradar24 (@flightradar24) January 16, 2017

 The plane crash reportedly destroyed more than 15 homes in the neighborhood.
 Officials also added that it is too early to determine the cause of the crash.
-Initial reports put the number of children dead at 6.
+Initial reports put the number of children dead at six.
 The death toll, however, could rise as we get more information from the situation on the ground.
 Local residents say the area was covered in a thick blanket of fog when the plane crashed.

 According to senior government officials, the aircraft was on its way from Hong Kong to Istanbul and was about to land at the Manas International Airport to refuel when the aircraft reportedly crashed into a residential area nearby.
 Firefighters and other emergency workers are still on the scene as we file this report.
 Efforts are currently on to put out the fire caused by the crash.
 Several images purported to be from the site of the plane crash have been posted on social media websites including Twitter, Facebook, and Instagram.